Poland / Rzeczpospolita Polska – Let’s explore here

 Copyright © letsexplorehere.com

-Bialowieza Forest – Siemiatycze – Krasne – Lublin – Poronin – Małe Ciche – Lake Morskie Oko – Sułkowice – Kraków – Kluczbork – Zamek Książ
+Our route took us from Bialowieza Forest – Siemiatycze – Krasne – Lublin – Poronin – Małe Ciche – Lake Morskie Oko – Sułkowice – Kraków – Kluczbork – Zamek Książ

 We have to say that throughout this entire journey we’ve met quite a lot of friendly people, but Poland really does top that list!
 The people are amazingly friendly and willing to go more that then extra mile for you – just amazing!
 Plus the country really is full of so many beautiful cities, towns and countryside views – just lovely 🙂

-Our best places in Poland
+Our favourite places in Poland

 Kraków